DenysDovzhenko/docker-nginx-task/README.md

     ./build-run-check.sh

 ### Second task:
+You should shutdown previously launched container before acting with docker compose.

 To check the second task, go back to the root of the repository and enter the following command:

     docker compose up -d